Like this article?

-Giraffa camelopardalis, the silent one of Africa’s open plains, grass and woodlands.
+The giraffe, the silent one of Africa’s open plains, grass and woodlands.
 With its extremely long neck and legs, Africa’s giraffe is the tallest living animal on the planet.
 Well camouflaged by its coat patterns blending seamlessly with Africa’s arid colors and textures, giraffes have long roamed safely without human threat.
-But, as Africa’s development continued and its environmental hazards cause continuous conflict between man and beast, Africa’s giraffe populations came under severe threat.
+But, as Africa’s development escalates and its environmental hazards cause continuous conflict between man and beast, Africa’s giraffe populations have come under severe threat.

 The Nubian giraffe is the first giraffe species ever recorded, hence why its common name in fact refers to the nominate species—the one discovered first.
-The Nubian giraffe came a long way since its first discovery and it is sad to think that today, less than 250 of these beautiful animals remain, mostly in Ethiopia and eastern Sudan.
+The Nubian giraffe came a long way since its first discovery and it is sad to think that today less than 250 of these beautiful animals remain, mostly in Ethiopia and eastern Sudan.
 Because of this, the Nubian giraffe is classified as a “red list” animal.
 The fact that the Nubian giraffe’s geographic location is restricted to Sudan and Ethiopia, countries plagued by severe drought and unrest, makes conservation efforts increasingly difficult.
 Conservation efforts through captivity are also rare, with only a very limited number of Nubian giraffes in captivity.
 The Nubian giraffe is distinguished by its chestnut brown and off-white color, with a large square-like coat pattern.

-Commonly known as the reticulated, netted or Somali giraffe, this giraffe subspecies is easily recognised by its brown-orange markings which are extremely well defined by a network of white lines (hence the name reticulated or netted).
+Commonly known as the reticulated, netted or Somali giraffe, this giraffe subspecies is easily recognized by its brown-orange markings which are extremely well defined by a network of white lines (hence the name reticulated or netted).
 The reticulated giraffe are found in Kenya, Somalia and Ethiopia although the Kenyan populations are the best protected.
 Reticulated giraffe populations in Ethiopia and Somalia are poorly conserved and estimates are that only small populations exist in these two countries, as opposed to Kenya.
 The reticulated giraffe is also well represented in captivity, suggesting that captive conservation efforts are more successful for this subspecies.
 Population numbers in general are looking slightly more positive with research indicating around 5,000 reticulated giraffes still found in the wild.

 Found in south-western Niger, the endangered West African giraffe was almost extinct in the late 1990s.
 As few as 50 individuals were left in the 1990s, but since then conservation efforts brought this subspecies back to small population of 300.
 The African Wildlife Foundation is actively involved with the conservation of this giraffe subspecies and reports that trained guides from local communities are being employed to monitor and protect their own giraffe.
 Although still endangered, the West African giraffe is now formally protected by the government of Niger.
 Its distributed now ranges between Nigeria and Senegal.
 This giraffe with its high conservation importance can be recognized by its overall light cream almost dusty shade, with a tan coat pattern separated by thick cream lines.